 - Prepare the balsamic walnuts.
 Combine ½ cup raw walnuts with balsamic vinegar, brown sugar, and a pinch of salt in a medium saucepan.
 Bring to a simmer over medium heat and continue to cook until all of the liquid has evaporated.
 Transfer the walnuts to parchment paper and let cool completely.

 - Make the lemon caper olive oil.
 Heat ¼ cup olive oil over medium heat.
-Add 2 tsp minced garlic and the zest of ½ lemon and saute for 30 seconds.
-Turn off the heat and add 2 tbsp chopped parsley, and 1 tbsp capers.
-Let the oil cool slightly and add 2 tbsp lemon juice.
+Add 2 teaspoon minced garlic and the zest of ½ lemon and saute for 30 seconds.
+Turn off the heat and add 2 tablespoon chopped parsley, and 1 tablespoon capers.
+Let the oil cool slightly and add 2 tablespoon lemon juice.

-- Heat 1 tbsp olive oil in a saute pan over medium heat.
+- Heat 1 tablespoon olive oil in a saute pan over medium heat.
 Add the sliced bell pepper and saute until softened and browned, about 4 minutes.
 Remove from heat.

 - Preheat the broiler.